TooTouch/TooTouch.github.io/_pages/about.md

 permalink: /about/
 ---

 My name is Jaehyuk Heo (a.k.a **TooTouch**).
-One day, my friend told me that I look like a mole reads too touch in Korean pronunciation, and since then, my nickname is TooTouch.
+One day, my friend told me that I look like a mole reads "tootouch" in Korean pronunciation, and since then, my nickname is TooTouch.
 Actually, I'm not sure I look like a mole. :)

 <p align='center'>
     <img src="https://drive.google.com/uc?id=1VAqhvfaUH4rR5fAMbkfZI1vZXASIWQXR" width="200">